tylergaw/skribbble/README.md

-# Sketch Jribbble
+# Skribbble
 A collection of Sketch plugins that retrieve Dribbble shots and info.

-This is a work in progress.
-What isn't?
+Using a port of [https://github.com/tylergaw/jribbble](Jribbble) that works with JSTalk and JSCocoa